-The minimal deployment costs associated with Genesis solutions make them hugely attractive for carriers who can quickly realise a return on investment, whilst increasing their average revenue per user (ARPU), and delivering enhanced capabilities to their customers.
+The minimal deployment costs associated with Genesis solutions make them hugely attractive for carriers who can quickly realize a return on investment, whilst increasing their average revenue per user (ARPU) and delivering enhanced capabilities to their customers.
 Genesis trial deployments have delivered significant improvements in multiple applications, in some instances increasing bandwidths from 4 Mb/s to in excess of 100 Mb/s.

-A number of global telecommunications companies, also members of the Telecom Infra Project have trialled and evaluated both DSL Rings, the Genesis platform for residential and small cell markets, and mBond for business and mobile backhaul delivery.
+A number of global telecommunications companies, also members of the Telecom Infra Project have trialed and evaluated both DSL Rings, the Genesis platform for residential and small cell markets, and DBA for business and mobile backhaul delivery.
 Genesis is now preparing for subscriber deployments in the UK, US and South America.

 The Telecom Infra Project, now in its second year, has grown from five to over 450 members.
 Although the open technologies it is developing are aimed at cutting the cost of connecting users in developing markets, savvy network operators and in some cases even enterprises will be able to use them to lower costs overall.

-Many of the technologies that Telecom Infra Project is working on are about connecting subscribers over the "last mile" -- or at least the last few tens of kilometres from the nearest radio transmitter.
-But, Parikh said, there's another bottleneck that operators need to solve: backhaul.
-This is the carrying of data between wireless base stations and the core network, and generally involves either point-to-point microwave or laser links, or fibre connections.
+Many of the technologies that Telecom Infra Project is working on are about connecting subscribers over the “last mile” — or at least the last few tens of kilometers from the nearest radio transmitter.
+But, Parikh said, there’s another bottleneck that operators need to solve: backhaul.
+This is the carrying of data between wireless base stations and the core network, and generally involves either point-to-point microwave or laser links, or fiber connections.

-- Access – with subgroups for system integration and site optimisation unbundled solutions and media-friendly solutions
+- Access – with subgroups for system integration and site optimization unbundled solutions and media-friendly solutions

 - Backhaul – there are high-frequency autonomic access and open optical packet transport subgroups

-- Core and management – core network optimisation and green fields telecommunications networks
+- Core and management – core network optimization and green fields telecommunications networks

 Genesis looks forward to its future collaboration with Telecom Infra Project members.